Homemade pie crust is something that definitely takes some practice.

 Instructions

-• Next add one tablespoon at a time (5 to 6 total tablespoons usually works best for me), pulsing after each addition until it forms in to large clumps and resembles coarse wet sand.
+- Next add one tablespoon at a time (3 to 4 tablespoons usually works best for me), pulsing after each addition until it forms in to large clumps and resembles coarse slightly wet sand.

-• On a clean surface, form the pie dough into a disc and divide in half.
-Form both pieces of dough into round disks and wrap tightly into plastic wrap.
+- On a clean surface or in a bowl, form the pie dough into a disc and divide in half (about 10 ounces each).
+Form both pieces of dough into 2 round disks and wrap tightly into plastic wrap.

 Notes